DorottyaNagy96/plasmid_side_project/README.md

 	fi; done

 ```
+The .ggfs are too big to fit in the GitHub.

 ## panaroo
 Check for contaminations?
 But we need a reference genome.
 Is there one?
 I guess incf backbone? we could